brucette/BookIt/README.md

 #### Video Demo:  <URL HERE>
 #### Description:

-BookIt is a a web-based application that residents of an apartment complex can use to book a timeslot to hold social events in their communal area .
+BookIt is a booking system that can be used to book timeslots, e.g. for the use of a communal area of an apartment complex to hold social events.

-Users of the app can register for an account or login, view available times (curently only for the following 3 months), make a booking, view their own bookings or all the bookings in the system, and cancel any of their upcoming bookings.
+Users of the app can create an account or login, view available times (curently only for the following 3 months), make a booking, view their own bookings or all the bookings in the system, and cancel any of their upcoming bookings.